- What is price perception?

 Here is an example: imagine you run a low-cost grocery store and decide to price bananas higher than competitors.
 Most likely, customers would continue buying bananas along with the other products while they perceive your prices as cheap ones.
 The point here is that price perception is a powerful tool that can either bring more revenue or destroy the retailer's financial health.

-In this article, we're going to explore how to evaluate price perception and which factors contribute to it the most.
-We're also going to dive deeper into price perception management and explore how advanced pricing software can deal with it.
+In this article, we're going to explore how to evaluate price perception and which factors contribute to price positioning the most.
+We're also going to dive deeper into price perception and price positioning management and explore how advanced pricing software can deal with it.
 This entry could serve as a guideline helping retailers to capitalize on price perception.
 Let's start!